Skip to content

 Emma Mannheimer is a Seattle-born, Portland-based writer and editor.
 Read More

-Oregon’s whale watching season peaks twice a year: during winter (mid-December–mid-January) and spring (late February–May), when as many as 20,000 gray whales migrate between the icy seas of Alaska and their breeding lagoons in Baja California, Mexico.
+Oregon’s whale-watching season peaks twice a year: during winter (mid-December–mid-January) and spring (late February–May), when as many as 20,000 gray whales migrate from their summer feeding grounds in the Bering Sea to the shallow lagoons of Baja California, Mexico.

-To celebrate this migration (and teach folks more about whales and the ocean), Oregon Parks and Recreation hosts biannual Whale Watching Weeks, stationing volunteers at more than 20 sites along the coast during peak migration times.
-The dates of Whale Watching Week in 2020 are March 21–29 and Dec.
-27–31 (though a couple hundred of these mammoth swimmers stick around the Oregon Coast year-round).
-During Whale Watching Weeks, trained volunteers are there to answer questions and provide information that can enhance your whale watching experience (check out their website and map to learn more).
+To celebrate this migration (and teach folks more about whales and the ocean), Oregon Parks and Recreation hosts biannual Whale Watching Weeks, stationing volunteers at roughly 20 sites along the coast during peak migration times.
+Trained volunteers answer visitor questions and provide information that can enhance your whale-watching experience.
+Visit Oregon State Parks’ whale-watching website for more information and dates.
+(You can also watch recorded live streams from previous Whale Watching Weeks on Oregon State Parks’ YouTube channel.)

-Gray whales grow to 40–50 feet (12–15 m) long and weigh around 30 tons (27 metric tons).
 The best way to spot a whale is to scan the horizon with the naked eye for spouts, which can reach up to 12 feet (3.7 m).
-Once you’ve spied one, zero in on an active area with binoculars.
-Whether you visit during those weeks or any time in winter or spring, grab some binoculars and head to one of these spectacular viewpoints.
+Once you’ve spied one, zero in on the active area with binoculars.

 Neahkahnie Mountain Viewpoint

-Thirteen miles (20.9 km) south of Cannon Beach on Highway 101 you’ll reach the turnoff for this coastal peak.
-(It’s between mile markers 41 and 42, just north of Manzanita.)
-Neahkahnie Mountain is renowned for its remarkable views, legends of long-buried Spanish treasure and numerous whale sightings.
-(If you’re hungry, we recommend fueling up with a couple of sandwiches from Manzanita’s Bread and Ocean Bakery.)
+Head 13 miles (20.9 km) south of Cannon Beach on Highway 101 to find the turnoff for this coastal peak between mile markers 41 and 42 (just north of Manzanita).
+Besides being known as a good place to spot whales, Neahkahnie Mountain is also known for its remarkable views and legends of long-buried Spanish treasures.

 Cape Meares Lighthouse

-Pinpoint those blowholes from 200 feet (61 m) above the ocean at Cape Meares Lighthouse, erected in 1889.
+Pinpoint blowholes from 200 feet (61 m) above the ocean at Cape Meares Lighthouse, erected in 1889.
 Admire Oregon’s largest Sitka spruce at the entrance to the park before enjoying a brisk walk to the lighthouse.
-If the whales don’t appear, the area offers conciliatory wildlife spotting.
+If the whales don’t appear, you may still see other marine life, and the area offers conciliatory wildlife spotting.
 Check out the largest colony of nesting common murres (a penguin-like bird), as well as sea lions and seals.
-Since you’re in Tillamook, hit the famous Tillamook Cheese Factory and embark on a self-guided tour, complete with tasty samples.
+Since you’re in Tillamook, hit the famous Tillamook Creamery and embark on a self-guided tour, complete with tasty samples.

 Depoe Bay Whale Watching Center